cardiffnlp/en-cy-bilingual-embeddings/README.md

 + gwerddon.txt
   + SOURCE: http://www.gwerddon.cymru/cy/hafan/
   + DESCRIPTION: All (29) editions of the Welsh language academic journal Gwerddon.
   + EXTRACTION: Downloaded and extracted using R and the `pdftools` package.
-Some manual post-formitting done to correct for footnotes and so on.
+Some manual post-formatting carried out to correct for footnotes and so on.
   + NUMBER OF WORDS: 767,677

 + wefannau.txt